 UK legal basics you should know

-- Under 35 and not pregnant after 12 well-timed cycles
+- Under 35: not pregnant after 12 well-timed cycles

-- Age 35 or over and not pregnant after 6 cycles
+- 35 or over: not pregnant after 6 cycles

 Find verified donors with RattleStork

-RattleStork helps intended parents in the UK connect with verified donors, agree clear boundaries, and plan modern syringe-based attempts with simple checklists and transparent expectations.
-Start a conversation, review safety tips, and move at your own pace.
+RattleStork helps intended parents connect with verified donors, agree clear boundaries, and plan syringe-based attempts with simple checklists and transparent expectations.
+Start a conversation, review safety tips and move at your own pace.

 Myths and facts

-- Myth: A kitchen baster works.
-Fact: it is unsafe and unsuitable; use a small medical syringe.
+- Myth: A kitchen turkey baster works.
+Fact: it’s unsafe and unsuitable; use a small medical syringe.

 - Myth: Any lubricant is fine.
-Fact: many lubricants reduce sperm motility; choose fertility-friendly options.
-NHS (BWC)
+Fact: some lubricants impair sperm; choose fertility-friendly products.
+NHS

 Conclusion